Achillea ptarmica ‘White Pearls’

 WHITE PEARLS ACHILLEA

-Achillea ptarmica produces a mass of pure white double blooms, just like clouds of pearl buttons.
+Achillea ptarmica ‘White Pearls’ produces a dense mass of pure white double blooms, just like clouds of pearl buttons.

 Hence the very apt common name of “White Pearls”.